realpython/reader/README.md

     python -m pip install realpython-reader

 The reader is supported on Python 3.7 and above.
-Older versions of Python, including Python 2.7, is supported by version 1.0.0 of the reader.
+Older versions of Python, including Python 2.7, are supported by version 1.0.0 of the reader.

 ## How to use